Coronary Angioplasty and Stent Insertion

 Before the procedure is performed, your cardiologist will do a thorough physical assessment.
 Cardiac catheterisation and coronary angiogram will be conducted in order to check that the procedure is a viable option.
 During this assessment, your cardiologist will insert a catheter into a blood vessel in your groin or arm, which will be guided to the heart.
 X-rays will show images of the heart so that your cardiologist can examine your arteries.
 Besides a cardiac catheterisation and coronary angiography, blood tests and a health check may be required.
 After a full assessment, and once you have been approved for surgery, you will be advised to not eat or drink for four to six hours before the cardiac procedure.
 Your doctor will also let you know about any medications you should not take at this time.

 What happens during the procedure?

-The procedure will take place in a catheterization laboratory, which is equipped with X-ray apparatus.
+The procedure will take place in a catheterisation laboratory, which is equipped with x-ray apparatus.
 This equipment allows your cardiologist to monitor the procedure throughout the process.

 The angioplasty procedure takes place as follows:

 - You will be connected to a heart monitor and an IV line.

 - Your cardiologist will make an incision over an artery (either in your groin, wrist or arm).
 The incision will be kept open by a small tube or sheath throughout the procedure.

 - A catheter is inserted through the artery and into the opening of either your left or right coronary artery.

 - Your cardiologist will insert a wire into the catheter.

 - A small balloon (balloon angioplasty) will then be positioned over the wire and inflated.
 This helps to widen the walls of the artery for plaque (fatty deposits) to push against the walls, dilating the blood vessels and thus relieving the blockage.
 If a stent is inserted, it will already be fitted with a balloon.
 It is normal to feel some discomfort or pain when the balloon is inflated.